Nerve Pain and Numbness

 - avoiding repetitive pressure on the hands

-- keeping heavy covers off of painful areas
+- keeping heavy covers off painful areas